tg7/espnScrape/README.md

 # espnScrape
-created scraper that pulls news articles from ESPN
+created scraper that pulls news articles and more from ESPN